My name is Kelsey Linnehan and I am a Southside Richmonder.

-My name is Kelsey Linnehan, and I am the Republican nominee for Delegate in Virginia’s 79th District.
-I am a conservative Catholic homeschooling mother of four, soon to be five, wonderful children living in Southside Richmond.
+I am also the Republican nominee for Delegate in Virginia’s 79th District, a conservative Catholic, and a homeschooling mother of five wonderful children.
 In my professional career, I was an international trade attorney focused on helping U.S. manufacturers and farmers fight back against illegally dumped and subsidized imports.

-In 2019, my husband and I found ourselves pregnant with our first child and I was overwhelmed with maternal instincts telling me to leave Washington D.C. where the local government extracted the maximum amount of tax revenue from its citizens while tolerating crime and homeless encampments throughout the city.
+In 2019, my husband and I found ourselves pregnant with our first child.
+I was overwhelmed with maternal instincts telling me to leave Washington D.C. where the local government extracted the maximum amount of tax revenue from its citizens while tolerating crime and homeless encampments throughout the city.
 We wanted better for our new family, so we decided to leave.

 Looking outside of D.C., we immediately ruled out Northern Virginia.
 The high cost of living to be near strip malls, cookie-cutter developments, and data centers simply wasn’t enticing.
 We longed to live in a place with character, history, and community.
 We found everything we were hoping for in Richmond.